pauljohanneskraft/NoStoryboard/README.md

 viewA.leftAnchor.constrain(lessThanOrEqualTo: viewB.leftAnchor, constant: 2)
 viewA.rightAnchor.constrain(greaterThanOrEqualTo: viewB.rightAnchor)
 ```
-Notice, that not all possible constraints have been implemented yet, but as this refers to syntactical sugar, can still be used programmatically using the UIKit-version.
+Notice, that not all possible constraints have been implemented yet, but as this refers to syntactical sugar, these constraints can still be created programmatically using the UIKit-version.

 ### ViewController

-UIViewController are supposed to either call `init(nibName:bundle:)` or `init?(coder:)` by default.
-By introducing NoStoryboardViewController, you can also create a viewController using an already initialized view, or even just using a clean `init()`.
+UIViewController are supposed to initialized using either `init(nibName:bundle:)` or `init?(coder:)`.
+By introducing NoStoryboardViewController, you can also create a viewController using an already initialized view, or even just using a clean `init()`, e.g.:

 ```swift
 let view = UIView()